nitosan/GearVRf-docs/docs/tutorials/360_photo_app.md

 ## Overview

-Last time we showed how easy it is to create a simple game scene, This time we're going to create an app for viewing 360 photos.
+Last time we showed how easy it is to create a simple game scene.
+This time we're going to create an app for viewing 360 photos.

 To display a photo in VR you first need to have a 360 photo.
 Then display the photo inside a sphere.
-When user look at the image from inside the sphere, it will create a immersive experience for the them.
+When user looks at the image from inside the sphere, it will create a immersive experience for the them.

 ## Create Project